ssi379/inConcert/README.md

 [heroku]: http://liveinconcert.herokuapp.com

 inConcert is a web application inspired by Vimeo, with a musical twist, built using Ruby on Rails and React/Redux.
+The database is seeded with my favorite videos produced by the live audio/visual team of Sofar Sounds New York where I worked as a videography lead for two years.

 ## Features and Implementation